 Contact Director of Safety and Security, Dave Montalvo

 The District Safety Advisory Committee meets quarterly to discuss, review, and implement safety and emergency preparedness procedures and initiatives.
-The committee is comprised of local law enforcement and first responders, school resources officers (SROs), school security personnel, representatives from food service, transportation, and building maintenance departments, school principals and assistant principals, and parents, as well as district office administrators and representatives from our counseling and school crisis response teams.
+The committee is comprised of local law enforcement and first responders, school resources officers (SROs), school security personnel, representatives from food service, transportation, and building maintenance departments, school principals and assistant principals, as well as district office administrators and representatives from our counseling and school crisis response teams.

 The Issaquah School District continues to build on its culture of kindness and strong commitment to supporting our students through its Positive Behavior and Social-Emotional Support (PBSES) framework.
 This framework uses evidence-based practices and offers multiple levels of support to serve all of our students both academically and socially.
 We have invested in PBSES because research shows that when a school climate is positive and predictable, students feel safer, have better academic performance, and make better behavior choices.

 The Issaquah School District has been leading the way in addressing the importance of social emotional learning of students for the past several years.
 In 2014, we contracted with Swedish Hospital to add mental health counselors in our high schools.
 Swedish school-based mental counselors are provided at all high schools, middle schools and some elementary buildings.
 All elementary staff have access to connect students and families to outside support as needed.